tctlrd/myturn-auto-renew/README.md

 it requires that you have curl and jq installed on your machine
 set the login information variables and let her rip
+the script will auto renew all items as many times as possible to their maximum renew date
+there are also options if you want to access your loan list data without renewing

 syntax: ./renew.sh [-l|p|c|d|i]
 options: